imanarii/Imposter_master/README.md

 # Imposter_master

+THIS PROJECT HAS BEEN ABANDOND, IT SHOULD WORK FINE AS LONG AS THE OFFSETS ARE UPDATED

 a set of hacks for Among us made by a begginer reverse engineer using python and the pymem module.

 If you just want to try them out without bothering about how it works then download the.rar and go into dist/among2.0 and find then exe, run it when in a game.